Swenyy/Blog/README.md

 ---
 home: true
 heroText: sweny-blog
-tagline: Look on the bright side.
+tagline: May your choices reflect your hopes, not your fears.
 #heroImage: /timg1.gif
-bgImage: /timg1.gif
+bgImage: /banner5.gif
 # heroImageStyle: {
 #   maxWidth: '600px',
 #   width: '100%',